Thursday, April 30, 2026

 Fox Sports and Tubi are still set to broadcast the showcase, which will be hosted by Kevin Hart and remain on March 21, sources say.
 An airtime had not been set, but playing in the U.S. would give the event a much friendlier viewing window for American fans than Riyadh, which is eight hours ahead of the East Coast.

-Brady, whose Shadow Lion studio is producing the event, is set to be joined by NFL stars, with the announced lineup including Jayden Daniels, Saquon Barkley, CeeDee Lamb, Christian McCaffrey, Sauce Gardner, Myles Garrett, Brock Bowers, Maxx Crosby, Tyreek Hill, Odell Beckham Jr., and Rob Gronkowski.
+Brady, whose Shadow Lion studio is assisting with the event’s production, is set to be joined by NFL stars, with the announced lineup including Jayden Daniels, Saquon Barkley, CeeDee Lamb, Christian McCaffrey, Sauce Gardner, Myles Garrett, Brock Bowers, Maxx Crosby, Tyreek Hill, Odell Beckham Jr., and Rob Gronkowski.

 Pete Carroll, Sean Payton, and Kyle Shanahan were announced as coaches of the three teams that will play a round-robin tournament.